Sp3ctro/Sp3ctro.github.io/_posts/2020-02-01-FRM-Reading-5.md

 $$-\alpha S \sigma \sqrt{T}$$

-...Where *T* is expressed in terms of 1 year; in this example *T* is 1/252.
+...Where *T* is expressed in terms of 1 year; in this example, *T* is 1/252.

 # Stress Testing
 Stressing a portfolio VAR involves - among other things - assuming that the correlation among assets in the portfolio is 1.
-This effectively throws away any diversification benefits we get from holding more than one asset, and assumes the worst case scenario; that the VAR of of the portfolio is the sum of the VAR of each position.
+This effectively throws away any diversification benefits we get from holding more than one asset and assumes the worst-case scenario; that the VAR of the portfolio is the sum of the VAR of each position.

 # Portfolio Benchmarking
 Portfolio benchmarking is the process of comparing the decomposed VAR of your portfolio to that of another portfolio.